Complex-to-Real Sketches for Tensor Products with Applications to the Polynomial Kernel: ANALYSIS OF CtR-SKETCHES

 \section{ANALYSIS OF CtR-SKETCHES}

 The following section is dedicated to the theoretical analysis of CtR-sketches for tensor products and feature maps of the polynomial kernel.
-For the first part of our analysis, we treat them as \textit{linear} sketches in a high-dimensional tensor-product space as explained in Section \ref{sec:preliminaries}.
-In the second part of our analysis, we focus on the variances of CtR-sketches for the particular case of feature maps of the polynomial kernel in order to obtain useful insights for their practical application.
+For the first part of our analysis, we treat them as \textit{linear} sketches in a high-dimensional tensor-product space (see Section \ref{sec:preliminaries}).
+In the second part, we focus on the variances of CtR-sketches for the particular case of feature maps of the polynomial kernel in order to obtain useful insights for their practical application.